markus7017/myfiles/shelly/doc/ShellyManager.md

 You'll see a bunch of technical details, which are not available as channels or in the Thing properties.
 This includes information on the device communication stability.
-The statistic gives you are good overview if device communication is stable or a relevant number of timeouts need to be recovered.
+The statistic gives you a good overview if device communication is stable or a relevant number of timeouts need to be recovered.
 In this case you should verify the WiFi coverage or other options to improve stability.

 The following information is available